AmrElhady1/handwritten-digit-classification/README.md

     cd Handwritten_Digit_Classification
     ```
 2.  **Open the notebook:**
-    Open `MNIST_Classification_DNN.ipynb` in a Jupyter environment or Google Colab.
+    Open `Handwritten_Digit_Classification.ipynb` in a Jupyter environment or Google Colab.
 3.  **Execute Cells:** Run all the code cells sequentially.
 The notebook handles data loading, preprocessing, model definition, training, and evaluation automatically.

 -----